Auto Loan Pre-Qualification and Pre-Approval: What’s The Difference?

 The important thing to know is that when a lender pre-qualifies you for a loan, they are essentially taking your word that the financial details you’ve provided are accurate.
 They only do a soft credit pull (so no hit to your credit score), and they don’t independently review your finances.

-The upside to getting pre-qualified before you shop is that you better understand how much vehicle you can afford.
+The upside to getting pre-qualified before you shop is that you better understand your budget and what you can afford.
 You also won’t have a hard credit pull (which briefly dings your score).

 There are downsides to pre-qualification, too.
-It’s important to understand that it is not a firm offer of credit, nor is the quoted APR anything other than an estimate.
+It’s important to understand that it’s not a firm offer of credit, nor is the quoted APR anything other than an estimate.
 The estimated loan amount or APR is subject to change once the lender pulls your credit and reviews your finances.

 The other drawback is that pre-qualification might be less attractive at the dealership.
 The dealer knows that a pre-qualification is not a firm offer of credit, so you lose some of the negotiating power you may otherwise have with a firm pre-approval in hand.